(Our Love) Don't Throw It All Away

 "(Our Love) Don't Throw It All Away" is a song penned by Barry Gibb and Blue Weaver and recorded by the Bee Gees in 1977 on the Saturday Night Fever sessions but was not released until Bee Gees Greatest (1979).
-A different version was released in September 1978 as the third single by Andy Gibb from his second studio album Shadow Dancing.
+A different version was released in September 1978 by RSO Records as the third single by Andy Gibb from his second studio album Shadow Dancing.
+His version was produced by Gibb-Galuten-Richardson.

 Andy Gibb's version

-The song was Andy Gibb's fifth single to reach the US Top 10; the single reached #9 on the Billboard Hot 100 chart and #2 on the Adult Contemporary chart.
+The song was Andy Gibb's fifth single to reach the US Top 10; the single reached No. 9 on the Billboard Hot 100 chart and No. 2 on the Adult Contemporary chart.
 When Andy Gibb was going to record it, Barry reworked on the song adding the middle eight that was not on the original Bee Gees' version, as Blue Weaver recalls, "When Andy actually went to record it, Barry listened to it [the original version] again and thought, 'Oh, it's not finished', so Barry wrote the whole of the middle-eight.

 Allmusic's Amy Hanson described this version of "(Our Love) Don't Throw It All Away" as a "tender ballad" that suited Andy's voice.
-Cash Box said it has "gentle keyboards, strings, an easy beat and harmonies."
+Cash Box said it has "gentle keyboards, strings, an easy beat and harmonies".
 It appears on Andy's three greatest-hits albums.